72nd Street station (IRT Broadway–Seventh Avenue Line): Renovation and 21st century

 By the late 20th century, the original configuration of the station was inadequate.
 Its only entrance was on the traffic island between Broadway, Amsterdam Avenue, and 71st and 72nd Streets.
 Furthermore, the platforms and stairways were unusually narrow; the platforms were 15.5 ft wide at their widest point, and the staircases were 4 ft wide.
-Donald Trump developed his Riverside South complex two blocks to the west in the 1980s and 1990s; some opponents to Trump's development said that it would increase crowding at the 72nd Street station.
-In the 1990s, MTA officials announced that they would spend $40 million to widen the platform.
+When Donald Trump developed his Riverside South complex two blocks to the west in the 1990s, some locals opposed Trump's development, saying it would increase crowding at the 72nd Street station.
+Following local residents' objections that the construction of Riverside South would worsen overcrowding at the station, Trump agreed to give $5 million toward the station's renovation.
+In October 1992, he offered to provide another $1 million for the station's expansion in exchange for the New York City Planning Commission's approval of his project.

+MTA officials announced in 1994 that they would spend $40 million to widen the platform.
 To help fund the renovation, U.S. representative Jerry Nadler requested a $9.5 million grant from the federal government in 1994.
 MTA officials subsequently rejected the renovation as being infeasible, saying the expense of digging through the bedrock to widen the platforms would have increased the project's total cost to $200 million.
 Neighborhood groups protested the MTA's decision.
 By February 1996, MTA officials were planning to award a $2 million design contract and a $55 million construction contract for the station renovation.
 Dattner Architects and Gruzen Samton completed the design the same year.

 In 1998, New York City Transit's vice president for capital improvements, Mysore Nagaraja, said that a renovation of the 72nd Street station would commence after more important projects were completed.
 The project was budgeted at $63 million, and state assemblyman Scott Stringer successfully campaigned to have money allocated to the 72nd Street station's renovation.
 The platforms would also be lengthened and a second entrance with elevators would be built.
 Local residents objected that the renovations would not address the platforms' narrow width.
 In February 1999, the MTA Board adopted a resolution allowing the MTA to use a request for proposals process for the project.